 So, in a sense, I feel like we at the Akram Khan Company, are at a threshold; a doorway between two periods, the past and the future, sort of like the Roman god ‘Janus’, who had a two-faced image, both looking backwards and forwards, representing a time after an end but before a beginning.”

 We’re so excited to announce that from 23 November – 4 December 2021 we present Carnival of Shadows at Sadler’s Wells.
 The productions we have curated as part of the programme will reflect where, after two decades of learning and collaborating, we have arrived.
-As the Company turns 21, we mark the beginning of a third decade of storytelling.
-Carnival of Shadows also serves as a moment for us to gathering with our beloved UK audiences, to reassemble, communally, in the most sacred space to us: the theatre.
+As the Company turns 21, we mark the beginning of our third decade of storytelling.
+Carnival of Shadows also serves as a moment for us to gather with our beloved UK audiences, to reassemble, communally, in the most sacred space to us: the theatre.

 We open with the UK premiere of Outwitting the Devil.
 Though this ensemble work was created in 2019, the show speaks on the ever-present, pressing themes of humanity’s relationship to the natural world.
-Similarly, Akram’s final full length solo XENOS, reflects on the brutality of the First World War to mirror our current tumultuous times.
+Similarly, Akram’s final full-length solo XENOS, reflects on the brutality of the First World War to mirror our current tumultuous times.
 The production echoes the violence we continue to witness in the world around us.
 We’re taking this opportunity to take over the Lilian Baylis with our family show, Chotto Xenos that takes young audiences back in time to explore the often forgotten and untold stories of soldiers from colonised nations during the First World War.
 The show shines the very necessary light on our present and future.

 Explore each production by clicking the titles above, and to explore these creations further, you can watch trailers, documentation of the-making-of and more on our YouTube channel.